owl4ce/dotfiles/README.md

    </details>

-For refresh font cache do:
+For refresh font cache do
 ```bash
 fc-cache -rv
 ```